NVIDIA/TensorRT/demo/HuggingFace/README.md

 ```

 Notes:
+* For T5, the code has been optimized according to the latest TensorRT features.
+(1) Cross attention kv does not change throughout decoding session, so it is only calculated once at the first decoding session. `onnx.export` cannot handle this logic properly for HuggingFace, so we create a "cross attention kv generator" using only `encoder_hidden_states`.
+(2) TensorRT's "zero tensor" feature is used for self attention kv cache growth starting at empty.
+(3) Self attention input and output are the same location to avoid D2D copy for kv cache.
+A similar optimization will be ported to BART.

-* For BART and GPT2, K-V cache decoder with TensorRT requires exporting 2 onnx files and building separate engines respectively, called "non-kv" and "kv".
+* For BART, we will be porting similar optimization from T5, but currently, K-V cache decoder with TensorRT requires exporting 2 onnx files and building separate engines respectively, called "non-kv" and "kv".
 For the first decoder run, KV Cache needs to be generated with only `input_ids` and `encoder_hidden_states`(if encoder_decoder), which is named "non-kv".
 For the other decoder iterations, previous KV Cache and other inputs are passed into the model to generate the updated KV Cache and decoder_hidden_states, which is named "kv".
 Because current onnx export cannot handle dynamic number of inputs, 2 onnx files with slightly different configurations are used together.

-* For T5, the code has been optimized according to the latest TensorRT features.
-(1) Cross attention kv does not change throughout decoding session, so it is only calculated once at the first decoding session. `onnx.export` cannot handle this logic properly for HuggingFace, so we creates a "cross attention kv generator" using only `encoder_hidden_states`.
-(2) TensorRT's "zero tensor" feature is used for self attention kv cache growth starting at empty.
-(3) Self attention input and output are the same location to avoid D2D copy for kv cache.
-A similar optimization will be ported to all the models.
+* For GPT2, since it is decoder only, only self attention kv is needed, and it has 2 mode, corresonding to 2 optimization profiles for a single TensorRT engine: context mode which takes in `input_ids` with various length only and outputs `hidden_states` and self attention cache; generation mode, which takes in `input_ids` with seq_len = 1 and entire self attention kv cache, and outputs `hidden_states` with seq_len = 1 and kv cache with cum_seq_len (`past_decoder_length`) + 1.
+It has some memory concurrency issue that cannot let self attention input and output point to the same memory location, so it requires dual cache.

 ## How to run with beam search